berrydenhartog/SIPMAP/README.md

 # SIPMAP

 # Running the prototype
-To run the prototype please install docker.io and docker-compose.yml.
+To run the prototype please install docker.io and docker-compose.
 Make sure you have an internet connection.

 You can start an example by going in a Example and type: